-On the Upper West Side, amidst the comings and goings of the rich, the very rich and the older folks living in low rent-stabilized apartments sits a certain coffee shop near 75th Street.
+On Columbus Avenue (UWS), amidst the comings and goings of the rich, the very rich and the older folks living in low rent, rent-stabilized apartments sits a certain coffee shop near 75th Street.

 CBD, as it is known in the United States — a country desperately fond of acronyms, where the Vice President’s wife is referred to as SLOTUS — is a hemp based, cannabis derived product and Da Capo is one of only two known outlets in New York.